nosas/blog/deep_learning_python/ch3/article.md

 For simplicity, we'll do *batch training* instead of *mini-batch training*.
 Batch training means the model trains on all the data at once instead of iteratively over small batches of the data.

-Batch training has its pros and cons: each training step will take much longer to run, since we'll compute the forward pass and gradient calculation for the entire dataset (1000 samples in our example).
+Batch training has its pros and cons: each training step will take much longer to run since we'll compute the forward pass and gradient calculation for the entire dataset (1000 samples in our example).
 On the other hand, because the model is training on the entire dataset, each gradient update will be much more effective at reducing the loss since it learns information from all training samples.

 ```python